-Dr. Katherine Waselkov, Assistant Professor
+Dr. Katherine Waselkov, Associate Professor

 I am a plant systematist and population geneticist, with broad training in evolution, ecology, and population biology.
 During graduate school, my research interests crystallized around the idea that very common plants are both intriguing theoretically and understudied by evolutionary biologists.
 In particular, I developed a fondness for the genus Amaranthus (pigweeds) that continues to the present day.
 The tractability of such weedy systems has been an additional benefit for involving undergraduate students in research.

 My project is on an important agricultural weed, Palmer amaranth (Amaranthus palmeri).
 I am investigating the genetic diversity and connectivity of Central California Palmer populations to Southwest and Eastern/Midwestern populations to trace the origin of California populations, as well as identify possible genes linked to adaptation to California’s environment and/or invasion/range expansion.
 I’m using bioinformatic techniques to compare neutral markers and adaptive herbicide resistance genes between these populations, and to analyze SNP data of California populations for any overlap and/or outliers possibly linked to adaptation.
 After my Master’s, I plan to pursue an M.S. in Genetic Counseling or a DVM to pursue a career in the medical field, as a genetic counselor or research veterinarian!